powerdot/Basic-Nice-CICD/README.md

 # Basic-Nice-CICD
-Easy app continuous deployment on your server with GitHub Webhook.
+Easy continuous deployment on your server for your apps with GitHub Webhook.

 ## Roadmap